Pharisees: Significance of debate and study of the law

 Just as important as (if not more important than) any particular law was the value the rabbis placed on legal study and debate.
 The sages of the Talmud believed that when they taught the Oral Torah to their students, they were imitating Moses, who taught the law to the children of Israel.
 Moreover, the rabbis believed that "the heavenly court studies Torah precisely as does the earthly one, even arguing about the same questions."
 Thus, in debating and disagreeing over the meaning of the Torah or how best to put it into practice, no rabbi felt that he (or his opponent) was rejecting God or threatening Judaism; on the contrary, it was precisely through such arguments that the rabbis imitated and honored God.

 One sign of the Pharisaic emphasis on debate and differences of opinion is that the Mishnah and Talmud mark different generations of scholars in terms of different pairs of contending schools.
 In the first century, for example, the two major Pharisaic schools were those of Hillel and Shammai.
-After Hillel died in 20 CE, Shammai assumed the office of president of the Sanhedrin until he died in 30 CE.
+After Hillel died in 10 AD, Shammai assumed the office of president of the Sanhedrin until he died in 30 AD.
 Followers of these two sages dominated scholarly debate over the following decades.
 Although the Talmud records the arguments and positions of the school of Shammai, the teachings of the school of Hillel were ultimately taken as authoritative.